-We are taking many precautions to help eliminate the spread of COVID at our Camp.
-We maintain a camp cohort size of not more than 10 children.
-We are outdoors for nearly the entirety of each day.
+We will be taking many precautions to help eliminate the spread of COVID-19 at our Camp.
+We will be maintaining a camp group of not more than 20 children together at once.
+We will also be outdoors for nearly the entirety of each day.
 Below are our expectations for safety:

 Expectations Of Camp Staff

-- We will wear masks the entire time we are in the presence of children.
+- We will wear masks the entire time we are in the presence of young people.

 - We will be providing washable cotton masks that campers are welcome to use.

-- We will monitor children for any signs of symptoms* that emerge during the day, including taking their temperature (externally).
+- We will monitor campers for any signs of symptoms* that emerge during the day, including taking their temperature (externally).